KxSystems/docs/docs/interfaces/mqtt.md

 Follow the installation instructions for set-up [here](https://github.com/KxSystems/mqtt#building-and-installation).

-## API
+## Interface

-The library follows the `paho.mqtt.c` API closely where possible.

-`mqtt.q` exposes 3 primary functions from this API to allow users to interact with mqtt brokers these functions are as follows
+`mqtt.q` exposes 4 primary functions from the `paho.mqtt.c` API to allow users to interact with mqtt brokers, these functions are as follows

 ### `.mqtt.conn`

 _Connect to a mosquitto host_

-Syntax: `.mqtt.conn[x;y]`
+Syntax: `.mqtt.conn[con;nm]`

 Where

--   `x` is a symbol denoting the tcp connection to be connected to
+-   `con` is a symbol denoting the tcp connection to be connected to
--   `y` is a symbol denoting the name of the connecting process
+-   `nm` is a symbol denoting the name of the connecting process

 returns a `'connection failed` error if connnection to host could not be established otherwise does not return output.